2005–06 Taiwanese local elections: Kaohsiung City Mayoral Elections

-Chen Chu of DPP was elected mayor of Kaohsiung, defeating the major rival, Kuomintang's Huang Chun-ying.
+Chen Chu of DPP was elected mayor of Kaohsiung, defeating the Kuomintang's Huang Jun-ying.

 Huang contested the result, claiming that there had been voting irregularities and Chen had violated election law by holding press conferences and rallies well after the lawful time limit, and attacked him during this time period with unconfirmed information.
 Huang also filed the twin "Annulment of Election Result" and "Annulment of Election" lawsuits with Kaohsiung District Court on the same day Chen was proclaimed Mayor-Elected.
 Subsequently, the court ordered a complete recount of the votes, starting on 12 March 2007 and completed six days later on 18 March.
 The result of the recount would be used as evidences in the lawsuits.

 On 15 June, the Kaohsiung District Court reached the decision to annulled the results of the Kaohsiung City Mayor Election, while dismissing the "Annulment of Election" lawsuit.
 Chen had since filed the appeal to the decision of "Annulment of Election Result", while Huang also filed the appeal to the decision of "Annulment of Election" lawsuit.
 On 16 November 2007, the High Court overturned the earlier decision and validated Chen's election victory, which was a final decision that could not be further appealed.